-No bald eagle, osprey, or heron nests have been previously recorded within three miles of the project area and none were observed during field surveys of the proposed ROWs in January and February 2023, August 2023, or June 2024.
-Review of the USFWS's Information for Planning and Consultation website in October 2022 resulted in fourteen migratory bird species of conservation concern (American kestrel, Bachman's sparrow bald eagle, cerulean warbler, Kentucky warbler, lesser yellowlegs, prairie warbler, prothonotary warbler, red-headed woodpecker, rusty blackbird, short-billed dowitcher, willet, wood thrush, and yellow rail) identified as having the potential to occur in the project area.
-Suitable foraging habitat exists in the proposed ROWs for each of these species.
-Suitable nesting habitat was observed in the proposed ROWs for each of these species except lesser yellowlegs, short-billed dowitcher, willet, rusty blackbird, and yellow-rail which breed elsewhere (National Geographic 2002).
+No bald eagle, osprey, or heron nests have been previously recorded within 3 miles of the project area, and none were observed during field surveys of the proposed ROWs in January and February 2023, August 2023, or June 2024.
+Review of the USFWS's Information for Planning and Consultation website in October 2022 resulted in fifteen migratory bird species of conservation concern (American kestrel, bald eagle, brownheaded nuthatch, chimney swift, Chuck-will's-widow, coastal (Wayne's) black-threated green warbler, eastern whip-poor-will, Kentucky warbler, LeConte's sparrow, lesser yellowlegs, painted bunting, prairie warbler, prothonotary warbler, red-headed woodpecker, and wood thrush) identified as having the potential to occur in the project area.
+Suitable foraging habitat exists in the proposed ROWs for all these species.
+Suitable nesting habitat was observed in the proposed ROWs for each of these species except lesser yellowlegs which breed elsewhere (National Geographic 2002) and chimney swift.
 Individual nests, eggs, and juveniles of these species may be impacted by project actions, but migratory bird populations would not be impacted.
 Proposed actions are in compliance with the National Bald Eagle Management Guidelines (USFWS 2007).